-said the court process was not made accessibleso they could take part
+said the court process was not made accessible so they could take part

-- HMCTS review accessibility and processes with representatives of this client group - Adherence to minimum standards and access to advocacy services Nat Minimum Standard 12.4 Birth parents are given information on how to obtain legal advice, contact details of local and national support groups and services, and support to fulfil agreed plans for contact.
+- HMCTS review accessibility and processes with representatives of this client group. - Adherence to National Minimum Standards (NMS) and access to advocacy services.
+NMS 12.4 states 'Birth parents are given information on how to obtain legal advice, contact details of local and national support groups and services, and support to fulfil agreed plans for contact.